spree/api.spreecommerce.com/content/v1/taxonomies.md

    :current_page => 1 }
 end %>

+### Sorting results

+Results can be returned in a specific order by specifying which field to sort by when making a request.

+    GET /api/taxonomies?q[s]=name%20asc

+It is also possible to sort results using an associated object's field.

+    GET /api/taxonomies?q[s]=root_name%20desc

 ## A single taxonomy

 To get information for a single taxonomy, including its root node and the immediate children of the root node, make a request like this: